1. Term Loans

 All You Need to Know About Term Loans

-How Long Does a Term Loan Take?
+How Long Does It Take to Get a Term Loan?

 What Documentation Do You Need to Qualify for Term Loans?

-Term loan approval is a lot like other types of loans.
+Term loan approval is a lot like the approval process for other types of loans.
 You'll start by completing the lender's application form.
 Each lender will have different requirements, but most ask for your business credit score, proof of your time in business, and basic business finance documentation.
 If you're applying for a secured business loan, like an auto loan or one secured against your equipment, you'll also need to send documentation about the collateral you’re putting down.

-You’ll also need to provide these documents:
+You’ll need to provide these documents during the loan application process:

 Profit and loss statement